geofflangenderfer/geofflangenderfer.com/content/posts/why-you-should-go-freelance.md

 The effect is eliminating middlemen and their revenue cut.
 That makes building an audience of 100 or 1,000 true fans a real possibility.

-In [1,000 True Fans][3], Kevin Kelly defines a true fan as someone who buys everything you produce.
+In <a href="https://kk.org/thetechnium/1000-true-fans/" target="_blank"></a>[1,000 True Fans], Kevin Kelly defines a true fan as someone who buys everything you produce.
 With 1,000 true fans paying you $100/year, you can make a six figure income.
 For less than $9/month, your true fans can help you turn your shared passion into a career.

 Large tech companies enable this long-tail of micro content-creators.
 Twitter runs on AWS cloud services and Youtube on  Google Cloud.
 This allows small creators to publish for free.

 ### A Wealth Ladder Stepping Stone
 ![Wealth Ladders][wealth-ladders]

-An audience is an accelerator as you climb [wealth ladders][4].
+An audience is an accelerator as you climb <a href="https://nathanbarry.com/wealth-creation/" target="_blank">wealth ladders</a>.
 The first ladder has the least leverage.
 You trade your time for an hourly rate or a salary.
 The final ladder has the most leverage.
 You sell a product while you sleep.

 The idea is that you start on the first ladder as an hourly worker.
 You gain skills and savings on each ladder to propel yourself to the next.